-For the past few weeks CAO has teased about a new edition to its World Blend Series.
+For the past few weeks CAO has hinted about a new edition to its World Blend Series.
 The CAO Colombia is set to become a regular production offering and take its place among such offerings as CAO America, CAO Brazlia, and CAO Italia.
 The announcement of the CAO Colombia came at the 2014 IPCPR Trade Show.

 Some may be familiar with a CAO Colombia cigar already that went to Serious Cigar in Houston Texas.
 That particular cigar is unique because it is a Colombian puro.
 The new CAO Colombia uses Colombian tobacco, but it is a multinational blend.
 Master Blender Rick Rodriguez and Senior Brand Manager Ed Mckenna both confirmed that the Serious Cigar Colombian puro will remain a shop exclusive.
 Meanwhile the new CAO Colombia will hit stores nationwide in August.